HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 ## OTHER FIXES
 - [x] new players will run init_player.mcfunction that enables every stat that the player needs to function
-- [ ] remove my own class system -> build the class system that Zacc explained
+- [x] remove my own class system
+- [ ] build the class system that Zacc explained

 ## IDEAS